bedwardly-down/renpy-freebsd-port/sphinx/source/build.rst

     builds.
 linux
+    These files will be included in packages targeting Linux. freebsd
-    These files will be included in packages targeting Linux. mac
+    These files will be included in packages targeting FreeBSD. mac
     These files will be included in packages targeting Macintosh. windows